 Eligibility & Requirements

 Video visits are subject to the same policy and application processes as Prison Visits.
 To be eligible for a video visitation you must:

-- Be on an inmate's approved visitor list
+- Be on an incarcerated individual's approved visitor list

-- Have a JPay account (you will need the inmate's DOC Number to start an account)
+- You will need the individual's DOC Number to start an account.

 - Have internet access*